-Hormonal contraceptives are available in various different forms, all of which are clinically proven and highly effective at preventing pregnancy.
+Hormonal contraceptives are available in various different forms, all of which are effective at preventing pregnancy.
 3.5 million women use these types of contraceptives across the UK because they are reliable as well as convenient to use.
 Today we have more than 30 different hormonal contraceptives to choose from, allowing you to find the right one to suit your body and lifestyle with a minimal risk of developing side effects.

 OnlineClinic offers a comprehensive range of contraceptives to successfully prevent pregnancy.
 Contraceptive options including combined contraceptive pills, mini pills, contraceptive patches, contraceptive rings and morning after pills can be ordered quickly and confidentially online here at OnlineClinic.